jlauron/djamboloader/README.md

 # djamboloader

-**djamboloader** (for django combo loader) is a django application used to load and combine a list of javascript or css files from the filesystem for a specific library.
+**djamboloader** (for django combo loader) is a simple django application used to load and combine a list of javascript or css files from the filesystem for a specific library.

 It is very useful for projects containing a lot of javascript or css files where making one single HTTP request that combines all required